In this post, you’ll learn:

 At the time, RFID technology had spread like wildfire across many sectors — tech companies, hospitals, and more were using 125khz cards to access doors secured with electric locks.

-Most were using the EM4100 protocol card (a type of 125khz card) or a CMOS IC-based card, which had the information about the tag or fob stored openly.
+Most were using the EM4100 protocol card (125khz card) or a CMOS IC-based card, which had the information about the tag or fob stored openly.
 Since these ICs had no encryption or authentication, they would broadcast their information as soon as a reader was nearby.

 This posed a huge security risk to companies dealing with sensitive information and products.

-Essentially, anyone with the right equipment could steal or replicate these cards and fobs, whether they were authorized or not.
+Essentially, anyone with the right equipment could steal or replicate these cards and fobs, whether authorized or not.

 How can they be copied?